| | |

 Share your best tips!

-We hope that this list of tips will enhance your in Kruger National Park.
-If you think we have missed some out, why not share them in the comments below?
-The Kruger National Park is just one of South Africa’s truly incredible game reserves to visit, and we hope that that is exactly what you will do!
+We hope this list helps you get more out of your time in the Kruger National Park.
+If you think we’ve left anything out, share your tips in the comments below!
+The Kruger is just one of South Africa’s truly incredible game reserves – and we hope you get to experience it for yourself!

 Bonus: We’ve created dozens of adventure guides just like this.
 Join our family of avid adventure seekers and get access to ALL of our adventure guides.